JTReid/hackathon/README.md

 ## Setting up

 * `bundle install` to get all required gems
-* `bundle exec rake db:create` to create the database
+* `bundle exec rake db:setup` to create the database, schema, and seed data
-* `bundle exec rake db:setup` to create the database schema and seed data
+* `bundle exec hookup` to make your database schema sync after each git checkout
-* `bundle exec hookup` To make your database schema sync after each git checkout
+* `yarn install` to install front-end dependencies
 * Set up your local_env.yml file copied from local_env.example.yml.
 You should get the development values from a colleague

 ## Running